top of page

 DALI’S SECRET SAUCE catches him using the generative AI platform DALL-E to create his best-known work with the prompt, "In the style of a master painter on LSD, paint a landscape with floppy clocks in weird positions."

-VINCENT’S DIVE BAR: Van Gogh renamed Leonardo’s secret “Night Café” to memorialize a disreputable bar he apparently viewed with a strong approach-avoidance conflict.
+VINCENT’S DIVE BAR: Could Van Gogh have renamed Leonardo’s secret “Night Café” to memorialize a disreputable bar he viewed with a strong approach-avoidance conflict?

 I'

-DALI ON DALL-E: And Dali renamed it DALL-E AI to use the prompt, “in the style of a master painter on LSD, make a landscape of floppy clocks in weird places.”
+DALI ON DALL-E: Perhaps Dali renamed DaVinci's invention DALL-E AI to make it his own and used the prompt, “In the style of a master painter on LSD, create a landscape of floppy clocks in weird places.”

 SERIES IV: AUTEURS OF A.I.

-As a filmmaker and movie lover, I wondered how the great film auteurs might have applied the magic of AI to developing their own legacy creations with clever prompts.
+As a filmmaker, Gilson envisioned an alternate universe in which the great film auteurs might have also inherited and applied the magic of DaVinci's AI to develop their own legacy creations with clever prompts.

-WALT’S AI-PIPHANY: Walt Disney used DaVinci's gift to invent a different type of Rodentia entirely.
-The video is embedded in a continuous loop within the image.
+WALT’S AI-PIPHANY: What if Walt Disney used DaVinci's gift to invent a different type of Mouse?
+(The video is embedded in a continuous loop within the acrylic image.